goharbor/harbor/README.md

 2. Edit the file **make/harbor.cfg**, make necessary configuration changes such as hostname, admin password and mail server.
 Refer to [Installation and Configuration Guide](docs/installation_guide.md) for more info.

-3. Install Harbor with the following commands.
-Note that the docker-compose process can take a while.
+3. Install Harbor with the following methods.
+Note that the build container images process can take a while.
+    I: Automation Install
+    ```sh
+    $ make install
+    ```

+    II: Manual Install
     ```sh
     $ cd make